ibm-cloud-docs/ContinuousDelivery/devsecops-inventory.md

 ## Common use cases for working with Git repos
 {: #common-use-cases}

-Check out the example scenarios outlined in the following docs to learn more about working with Git repos:
+For more information about working with Git repos, see these example scenarios:

 * [Promoting to target branches](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-promote-branches)
 * [Promoting changes from the master branch](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-promote-master)